troyane/GoodHabits/docs/index.md

 * Easy-to-yield system of habits & skills tracking.
 * Statistics, visualization, and reporting on gathered data.
-* Gamification of habits cultivation.
-* Sharing and social reinforcement effects applied.
 * Can be used without any limitations by any person who wants to make the world better starting from him- or herself.
+* [WIP] Gamification of habits cultivation.
+* [WIP] Sharing and social reinforcement effects applied.

+List of features that are planned for future you can find [here](https://troyane.github.io/GoodHabits/future).

 ## Supported platforms